-Barbara Fradkin (nee Currie) was born in Montreal and obtained her B.A. at McGill University and M.A. at the University of Toronto, before moving to Ottawa to work and raise a family.
-A few years later she returned to the University of Ottawa for her PhD in clinical psychology, and after more than twenty-five years as a child psychologist, she retired in order to devote more time to her first passion, writing.
+Barbara Fradkin (nee Currie) was born in Montreal and obtained her B.A. from McGill, M.A. from the University of Toronto, and PhD in clinical psychology from the University of Ottawa.
+After more than twenty-five years as a child psychologist, she retired in order to devote more time to her first passion, writing.

-Although she first appeared in print in 1995, Barbara has been writing since she was six and has always had an affinity for the dark side.
-Her work as a child psychologist provides ample insight and inspiration for stories.
+Although she first appeared in print in 1995, Barbara has been writing since she was six.
 She is an active member of Canada's writing community as well as part of the notorious Ladies' Killing Circle, which edited anthologies of mystery short stories by Canadian women.
-She has three children and two dogs, and in whatever spare time she can find, she loves outdoor activities like travelling, skiing and kayaking, as well as reading, of course.
+She has three children and, currently, one dog, and splits her time between Ottawa and her cottage on Sharbot Lake, where she finds her best inspiration.
+In whatever spare time she can find, she loves outdoor activities like travelling, skiing and kayaking, as well as reading, of course.

-To date, she is best known for her award-winning police procedural series featuring the exasperating, quixotic Ottawa Police Inspector Michael Green, published by Dundurn Press.
-There are ten books in the series, the latest, None So Blind, having been released in the fall of 2014.
+Until recently, she has been best known for her award-winning police procedural series featuring the exasperating, quixotic Ottawa Police Inspector Michael Green, published by Dundurn Press.
+There are eleven books in the series, with the latest, The Devil to Pay, released in October 2021.
 The series has garnered an impressive four Best Novel nominations from the Crime Writers of Canada, and both Fifth Son (2004) and Honour Among Men (2006) won the Best Novel Award in their respective years.
 The Whisper of Legends (2013) was also shortlisted for the Ottawa Book Award.
 The themes for the Inspector Green novels are often drawn from her own experiences as well as from issues that trouble her.
 She has explored topics ranging from war crimes to child sexual abuse to love gone awry.

-Barbara has always been concerned about social equality and literacy, and so was thrilled to become involved in the new Rapid Reads initiative by Orca Books, creating the Cedric O'Toole series of short, easy-read, fast-paced books for reluctant and emergent readers.
-The series is set in poor, hard-scrabble, Eastern Ontario farm country, loosely based on the Sharbot Lake area where she has a cottage.
+Barbara has always been concerned about social equality and literacy, and was therefore thrilled to become involved in the Rapid Reads initiative by Orca Books, creating the Cedric O'Toole series of short, easy-read, fast-paced books for reluctant and emerging readers.
 Cedric O'Toole is an unlikely and reluctant hero; a country handyman who barely scraped through high school and struggles with language but has an inventive mind and magic hands.